 Export Administration Regulations

-This regulates export and re-export of items for both commercial and military use.
+The U.S. Department of Commerce's Bureau of Industry and Security regulates export and re-export of items for both commercial and military use.
 If an individual is sending or receiving low-technology consumer goods, a license is not required, unless the items are going to or coming from an embargoed destination.
-Additionally, certain individuals overseas are prohibited from receiving items from the United States and require a license.
+Additionally, certain individuals overseas are prohibited from receiving items from the United States and need a license.
 Shipping endangered species, live plants and arms also requires a license.

 Applying for a Receiving License

-The following are the licenses one needs to ship and receive certain items within the United States.
 Licensing standards may differ based on the second country's licensing laws.
+The following are the licenses one needs to ship and receive certain items within the United States:

 When applying for a license for shipping and receiving arms, the importer-exporter must submit an application to the Directorate of Defense Trade Controls.
 Importers-exporters are required to supply documentary information on the items, as well as complete an application.

-The US Department of Agriculture Animal and Plant Health Service regulates the import and export of live animals and related animal products.
+The U.S. Department of Agriculture's Animal and Plant Health Inspection Service regulates the import and export of live animals and related animal products.
 To obtain a license, one must provide proof that the receiving country's laws are satisfied.
 Individuals may also be required to supply information on the country the animal is from or has visited and the length of stay in that country.

-This license is handled by the Nuclear Regulatory Commission.
+This license is handled by the U.S. Nuclear Regulatory Commission.
 These standards are similar to the standards for shipping and importing arms.
-The regulations are based on the exact material that is being imported or exported, as well as where it is going or coming from.
+The regulations are based on the exact material being imported or exported, as well as where it is going to or coming from.
 There are two types of nuclear material licenses, general and specific; with specific being more strict.